 Company law requires the Directors to prepare financial statements for each financial year.
 Under that law the Directors have prepared the Group and parent company financial statements in accordance with the United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the loss of the Company and Group for that period.
+Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the result of the Group for that period.

-In preparing those financial statements, the Directors are required to:
+In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently, with the exception of changes arising on the adoption of new accounting standards in the year; - make judgments and estimates that are reasonable and prudent; - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on a going concern basis unless it is inappropriate to presume that the Company and the Group will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgments and accounting estimates that are reasonable and prudent; - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on a going concern basis unless it is inappropriate to presume that the Company and the Group will continue in business.